kptdev/kpt/site/reference/fn/eval/README.md

   By default it is disabled.

 --results-dir:
   Path to a directory to write structured results.
-Directory must exist.
+Directory will be created if it doesn't exist.
 Structured results emitted by the functions are aggregated and saved to `results.yaml` file in the specified directory.
   If not specified, no result files are written to the local filesystem.
 ```